Drew Beckie: Atlético Ottawa

 On May 4, 2021, Beckie returned to Canada, signing with Canadian Premier League side Atlético Ottawa on a two-year deal, with an option for 2023.
 He made his debut on June 26 in Ottawa's season-opener, starting in central defence against FC Edmonton.
 During the season Beckie would battle complications from exposure to COVID-19, and missed eight games during his recovery.
 Upon his return to the side on September 26, Beckie started and scored the opening goal for Ottawa, his first for the club, in an eventual 3–1 victory over Cavalry FC.

 On December 3, 2022, the player announced his retirement from soccer.
 However, on December 22, it was officially announced that he would stay at Atlético Ottawa, having been appointed to the role of Team Manager by the club.

 International career

 Beckie attended his first Canadian U-17 camp in 2006.
 Beckie would attend two more camps, one in Mexico City, the other in Florida before attending the 2007 CONCACAF U17 Tournament.
 In 2008, Beckie attended two Canadian U-20 camps before getting injured before 2009 CONCACAF U-20 Championship.
 In 2012, Beckie was selected for final squad ahead of the 2012 CONCACAF Men's Olympic Qualifying Championship.
 Beckie appeared against El Salvador and Cuba, but missed out on the final match against Mexico due to yellow card accumulation.
 Beckie was called up for the Canadian senior team during his time with the Columbus Crew but could not attend due to injury and has yet to feature for the senior team.

+Managerial career

+Beckie was hired as Atlético Ottawa's interim coach in 2026.
+He was later appointed as assistant coach under Gustavo Leal.